leegb/Sammy/README.md

 Feature(s)
 ---

-* Easily identify what stocks to buy based on its current market price.
+* Easily identify what stocks to buy based on its current market price and Buy Below/Target Price.

 Usage
 ---